liquidiqq/iconkit/README.md

 ```

-If you want to disable global sizing, set the `defaultSizes` store's value to `false`, however, you will have to manually set the size for each icon which is bad practice and can produce inconsisent styling:
+If you want to disable global sizing, set `$defaultSizes` to `false`, however, you will have to manually set the size for each icon which is not recommended as it lead to inconsisent styling:

 ```html
 <script>